4lbertoC/mirrordelivery/README.md

 canvas (I preferred to save bytes for something else).

 #### Level Editor
 Each level of the game can be edited and shared.
+Cusotm Levels are persisted to the local storage.

 #### Server
 I made a test with some server APIs to push your custom Levels on the cloud and